-- 2. Builders do not value the additional administrative procedures of ENERGY STAR Version 3 and the upgrade requirements are not linked specifically to energy savings; - 3.
-Builders consider the cost of meeting all ENERGY STAR Version 3 requirements across all building types to be burdensome and incompatible with many builder business models: - 4.
-Conflicting design criteria (i.e. builders who make design and procurement decisions do not pay the homeowner operating costs associated with those decisions); - 5.
-Lack of information regarding the benefits of efficiency and environmental performance on the part of consumers, builders, lenders, appraisers, realtors and others; - 6.
-Limited technical skills on the part of some of the builders and their subcontractors to address key elements of efficiency; and - 7.
+- 3. Conflicting design criteria (i.e. builders who make design and procurement decisions do not pay the homeowner operating costs associated with those decisions); - 4.
+Lack of information regarding the benefits of efficiency and environmental performance on the part of consumers, builders, lenders, appraisers, realtors and others: - 5.
+Limited technical skills on the part of some of the builders and their subcontractors to address key elements of efficiency; and - 6.
 Inability of consumers, lenders, appraisers and others to differentiate between efficient and standard homes.